cheklinim/seminar3_3483_3588/instruction_git.md

 <hr>

-## Cloning of file from global to local
+## Cloning of file from global to local repository

 To carry file from opened git hub resource directly to own personal account on git hub we need to implement few steps: